 Any written or oral reporting of an act of bullying or harassment shall be considered an official means of reporting such act(s).
-Reports may be made anonymously, but formal disciplinary action may not be based solely on an anonymous report.
+Reports may be made anonymously, but formal disciplinary action may not be based solely on the basis of an anonymous report.